What is diabetes?

 However, it has been shown that when looking at blood test results, optimal ranges can be a lot more indicative of your long-term health than reference ranges.
 This is especially important when testing for diabetes, as a test result that is within the ‘normal’ range does not necessarily equal perfect long-term health.

-Therefore, ElevateMe uses optimal ranges that have been scientifically linked to low risks of diabetes in the future.
-These are:
+Therefore, the ElevateMe health test uses optimal ranges that have been scientifically linked to low risks of diabetes in the future.
+They are:

 - < 31 mmol/mol – Sub-optimal

 - < 48 mmol/mol – High – possible pre-diabetes